robertmuth/Cwerg/Docs/ast.md

 * container [NODE]: array and slice
 * expr_index [NODE]: expression determining the index to be accessed

+Flags:
+* unchecked: array acces is not checked

 ### ExprIs (is)
 Test actual expression type within a Sum Type